 The excavator, Netzer, argues that what he describes as the assembly space could not be a second courtyard, because other courtyards in the estate had a visual connection with the buildings with which they are connected.
 In fact, a second, usually larger and more formal, peristyle courtyard is a standard component of a courtyard house of this type in the Hellenistic period.
 The visual connection the excavator refers to would have certainly existed in the view from the upper floor(s) of the original courtyard house to the peristyle courtyard below.
-Netzer contradicts his own argument on line-of-sight when he argues that, in a later phase of the building, one of the columns between the courtyard and the triclinium was moved to provide a line of sight from the triclinium to the courtyard.
-Thus, there were actually three lines of visual connection to this second courtyard: the first from the upper floors of the original courtyard house, the second from the triclinium, and the third from the entrance of the original courtyard house into the peristyle courtyard (see fig. 20 above).
+Netzer contradicts his own argument on line-of-sight when he argues that, in a later phase of the building, one of the columns between the courtyard and the triclinium was moved to provide a line of sight from the triclinium to the courtyard: the first from the upper floors of the original courtyard house, the second from the triclinium, and the third from the entrance of the original courtyard house into the peristyle courtyard house into the peristyle courtyard house into the peristyle courtyard.
+20 above).

 The excavator argues that the so-called assembly hall was originally covered because the floor consisted of beaten earth, which is normally used in covered rooms.
-However, there is a practical problem with his thesis, as covering the peristyle courtyard would have removed the light source for most of the rest of the ground floor of the original courtyard house.
-337 The ground floor rooms looking onto both of the courtyards would have had windows, so that any light blockage (e.g., by roofing the space) would cut off that light source.
-338 Moreover, the use of beaten earth (pulverised with hoes and rakes) had another purpose.
+However, there is a practical problem with his thesis, as covering the peristvle courtvard would have removed the light source for most of the rest of the ground floor of the original courtyard house.
+The ground floor rooms looking onto both of the courtyards would have had windows, so that any light blockage (e.g., by roofing the space) would cut off that light source.
+Moreover, the use of beaten earth (pulverised with hoes and rakes) had another purpose.
 It reduced moisture evaporation from parched soil and helped drainage so that pooling of rainwater would have been minimised.
-339